brianshumate/ansible-jepsen/README.md

 This can happen on overwhelmed VirtualBoxes with constrained resources, such as when running this project on a little MacBook Pro with only 8GB of RAM.

-Run `lein test` again to finish downloading the dependencies and think of an excuse to get a speedier machine with 16GB of RAM and pray to the VirtualBox globs.
-Or, run this project on some decent virtual machines. ;)
+Run `lein test` again to finish downloading the dependencies and think of an excuse to get a speedier machine with 16GB of RAM and pray to the VirtualBox globs or run this project on some decent virtual machines. ;)

 ## License